 In the months before my trip, Ireland was the theme of my leisure reading and Internet surfing.
 If you’re interested in reading more about Ireland and its literary heritage, check out Marc’s Irish Literary Studies web portal of resources on Irish history, literature, language and travel.

-Other books on my reading list included The Irish Sketchbook of 1842, by William Makepeace Thackeray; Castle Rackrent: An Hibernian Tale Taken from Facts, and from the Manners of the Irish Squires, Before the Year 1782, a novel by Maria Edgeworth that satirizes the Anglo-Irish gentry; The Great Maria: A Portrait of Maria Edgeworth, by Elisabeth Inglis-Jones; The Dun Emer Press, Later the Cuala Press, by Liam Miller; Lady Gregory: An Irish Life, by Judith Hill; Marsh’s Library, Dublin: All Graduates and Gentlemen, by Muriel McCarthy; The Making of Marsh’s Library: Learning, Politics and Religion in Ireland, 1650-1750, edited by Muriel McCarthy and Ann Simmons; A Literary Guide to Dublin: Writers in Dublin: Literary Associations and Anecdotes, by Vivien Igoe; and The Poetry of James Joyce Reconsidered, a 2012 book of essays on Joyce’s poetry that Marc edited.
+Other books on my reading list included The Irish Sketchbook of 1842, by William Makepeace Thackeray; Castle Rackrent: An Hibernian Tale Taken from Facts, and from the Manners of the Irish Squires, Before the Year 1782, a novel by Maria Edgeworth that satirizes the Anglo-Irish gentry; The Great Maria: A Portrait of Maria Edgeworth, by Elisabeth Inglis-Jones; The Dun Emer Press, Later the Cuala Press, by Liam Miller; Lady Gregory: An Irish Life, by Judith Hill; Marsh’s Library, Dublin: All Graduates and Gentlemen, by Muriel McCarthy; The Making of Marsh’s Library: Learning, Politics and Religion in Ireland, 1650-1750, edited by Muriel McCarthy and Ann Simmons; A Literary Guide to Dublin: Writers in Dublin: Literary Associations and Anecdotes, by Vivien Igoe; This Is Ireland, in Miroslav Sasek’s series of children’s travel guides; and The Poetry of James Joyce Reconsidered, a 2012 book of essays on Joyce’s poetry that Marc edited.
 Ireland of the Welcomes, a beautifully illustrated magazine, contains features on Irish culture, heritage, history, genealogy, and travel.

 Fellow lovers of Irish arts and crafts, page through Irish People, Irish Linen, by Kathleen Curtis Wilson; In an Irish House, edited by Irish fashion designer Sybil Connolly, as well as her Irish Hands: The Tradition of Beautiful Crafts, Traditional Crafts of Ireland, by David Shaw-Smith; Contemporary Irish Knits, by Carol Feller and Irish Lace, by Ada Longfield.
 Mrs. Delany & Her Circle, edited by Mark Laird and Alicia Weisberg-Roberts, The Paper Garden: An Artist Begins Her Life’s Work at 72, by Molly Peacock, and Mrs. Delany: Her Life and Her Flowers, by Ruth Hayden, all provide a fascinating look at Mary Delany, an 18th century Englishwoman who became friends with Jonathan Swift, lived with her husband at Delville, outside Dublin, and became notable for her paper flower collages late in life.